bazzani/kafka-connect-stack/README.md

 automated tests asserting on data in the Database, then this project is for you; read on... :point_down:

 > [!NOTE]
-> _Run `./gradlew build` to build the project, afterward you can check the code coverage and container logs_
+> _Run `./gradlew build` to build the project including running the integration tests.
+> Afterward you can check the code coverage and container logs_

 ---